Cold Email for Recruiting: Sourcing Templates for Talent Acquisition (2026)

 - Establish legal basis: Document “legitimate interest” for recruiting outreach or obtain explicit consent

-- Provide transparency: Explain how you obtained their contact information and how data will be used
+- Provide transparency: Explain how you obtained their contact information and how the data will be used

-- Enable opt-out: Include clear unsubscribe mechanism in every email
+- Enable opt-out: Include a clear unsubscribe mechanism in every email

-- Honor deletion requests: Remove candidate data within 30 days of request
+- Honor deletion requests: Remove candidate data promptly on request

-- Secure data storage: Encrypt candidate PII and limit access to recruiting team only
+- Secure data storage: Limit access to candidate information to the recruiting team

 All recruiting emails to US candidates must include: